-B. Florida's Perkins V Required Program of Study Elements

-Florida's programs of study are comprised of secondary and postsecondary programs that:
+Florida's Perkins V Required Program of Study Elements.
+The State of Florida has requirements in addition to those in Appendix I. Florida's programs of study are comprised of secondary and postsecondary programs that:

-- Meet the requirements of the relevant FDOE CTE curriculum frameworks - Meet labor market alignment criteria - Meet FDOE's size, scope and quality criteria - Are seamlessly aligned through coordinated, non-duplicative sequences of academic and technical content that progress in specificity - Offer at least one opportunity within the program of study for accelerated credit through: - Dual enrollment - Local or statewide articulation agreement - Integrated academic courses that include accelerated credit, such as Advanced Placement (AP), International Baccalaureate (IB), or Advanced International Certificate of Education (AICE); or a College-Level Examination Program (CLEP) completed prior to the student graduating from high school - Are coordinated by an advisory council that includes, at a minimum, representatives from secondary, postsecondary and business and industry - Optionally, include aligned middle school CTE programs or allow middle school students to take high school-level CTE programs early
+- Meet the requirements of the relevant FDOE CTE curriculum frameworks - Meet LMA criteria - Meet FDOE's SSQ criteria - Are seamlessly aligned through coordinated, non-duplicative sequences of academic and technical content that progress in specificity - Offer at least one opportunity within the program of study for accelerated credit through: - Dual enrollment - Local or statewide articulation agreement - Integrated academic courses that include accelerated credit, such as Advanced Placement (AP), International Baccalaureate (IB), or Advanced International Certificate of Education (AICE); or a College-Level Examination Program (CLEP) completed prior to the student graduating from high school - Are coordinated by an advisory council that includes, at a minimum, representatives from secondary, postsecondary and business and industry - Optionally, include aligned middle school CTE programs or allow middle school students to take high school-level CTE programs early

-C. Progressive Increase Required in Percentage of Students in Secondary POS
+Progressive Increase Required in Percentage of Students in Secondary Programs of Study.
+Regarding the Secondary Programs of Study:

-Using a phased approach, FDOE will require secondary eligible recipients to progressively raise student enrollment in programs of study.
-The below table summarizes the progressive standards by year.

-- The 2020-2021 program year served as a baseline year for all secondary eligible recipients to study existing/operational Perkins IV programs of study during the CLNA and determine if they meet the core components established for Perkins V. For the 2021-2022 program year, secondary eligible recipients will be required to have enough fully implemented programs of study in place so that 25 percent of total secondary CTE enrollment will be served by operational programs of study for this program year.
-For the 2022-2023 program year, the percentage increases to 50 %. - During the 2021-2022 CLNA process, eligible secondary agencies should have made plans to undertake the necessary steps to identify, adopt or develop additional programs of study to increase this percentage in each of the next two program years. - FDOE is going to assist districts with the development of additional programs of study by developing statewide programs of study that districts can adopt.
-A Programs of Study Alignment Matrix - FDOE will review on an annual basis enrollment data for all CTE programs and determine the percentage of CTE students enrolled in programs of study at each eligible recipient.
+- Using a phased approach, FDOE will require secondary eligible recipients to progressively raise student enrollment in programs of study.
+The below table summarizes the progressive standards by year. - The 2020-2021 program year served as a baseline year for all secondary eligible recipients to study existing/operational Perkins IV programs of study during the CLNA and determine if they meet the core components established for Perkins V. For the 2021-2022 program year, secondary eligible recipients were required to have enough fully implemented programs of study in place so that 25 percent of total secondary CTE enrollment would be served by operational programs of study for that program year.
+For the 2022-2023 program year, the percentage increased to 50 percent.
+For the 2023-2024 program year, the percentage increases to 75 percent. - During the 2021-2022 CLNA process, eligible secondary agencies should have made plans to undertake the necessary steps to identify, adopt or develop additional programs of study to increase this percentage in each of the next two program years. - FDOE resources may be found on the Web site under "Career & Adult Education, Perkins, Programs of Study." - FDOE will review on an annual basis enrollment data for all CTE programs and determine the percentage of CTE students enrolled in programs of study at each eligible recipient.
 Eligible recipients not meeting the required percentage for the year will receive targeted technical assistance.